riceissa/breathing/doc.md

 Here's a heuristic argument for why this shouldn't happen: even people who overbreathe don't overbreathe so much that their CO~2~ just keeps dropping indefinitely.
 Each style of breathing seems to asymptote at a certain point.
 So I think Buteyko-style reduced breathing also asymptotes in terms of CO~2~ levels.

-But also, I think there must be some other effect going on, because I don't think the Buteyko people have abnormally high CO~2~ (that's just my current guess).
+But also, I think there must be some other effect going on, because I don't think the Buteyko people have abnormally high CO~2~ (that's just my current guess). the only source i've found so far is the graphs in @altukhovcharts where the highest tier (tier V) under "Super Endurance" has an alveolar CO~2~ of 54\ mmHg.
+But they also list "normal" as being 46\ mmHg which seems too high...

 the main lesson here is that having a capnometer is quite useful, to give the assurance that your CO~2~ levels are normal.